Your cookie preferences

 How is let-to-buy different to buy-to-let?

-A buy-to-let mortgage is actually used as part of the let-to-buy mortgage set up, but can also be taken out individually by those who intend to be landlords.
+A buy-to-let mortgage is used as part of the let-to-buy mortgage set up, but can also be taken out individually by those who intend to be professional landlords.
 Let-to-buy, on the other hand, is designed to cater for those who didn’t originally intend to become landlords, but chose to do so in order to keep their existing home when they move elsewhere.

 Lending criteria for a let-to-buy mortgage

-Every lender has their own set of criteria for each of their products, so not all of these criteria will necessarily apply in every case, but they are typical of most lenders:
+Every lender has their own set of criteria for each of their products, so not all of these will necessarily apply in every case, but they are typical of most lenders:

 Buy-to-let criteria